SanjoSolutions/support-on-patreon-graphic/README.md

-# support-on-patreon-graphic
+# "Support on Patreon" graphic

-A "Support on Patreon" graphic
+A "Support on Patreon" graphic.